CORE: Collaborative Reasoning via Cross Teaching: Related Work

 \paragraph{Diversity, exploration, and reducing correlated failures.} Diversity is a classic lever for improving ensemble performance and reducing error correlation \citep{dietterich2000ensemble,kuncheva2003measures}.
 In sequence generation, diverse decoding procedures such as Diverse Beam Search encourage exploration of multiple modes \citep{vijayakumar2016diversebeam}.
 Determinantal point processes (DPPs) provide a principled repulsive model for selecting diverse subsets \citep{kulesza2012dpp}.
-Recent SD-E$^2$ \cite{sde2} explores diverse reasoning traces within a single small model \cite{mishra2026sde2semanticexplorationreasoning}.
+The recent work SD-E$^2$ \cite{mishra2026sde2semanticexplorationreasoning} explores diverse reasoning traces within a single small model.
 Building on these ideas, we introduce a lightweight greedy approximation (\emph{DPP-lite}) over hybrid semantic/structural distances between reasoning traces, and use it as an explicit exploration reward to reduce \emph{overlap} between collaborators rather than merely diversifying outputs at inference time.

 \paragraph{Multi-agent and multi-model collaboration.} Multi-agent prompting and debate-style protocols can improve factuality and reasoning at inference time by having multiple instances interact \citep{irving2018ai,du2023multiagentdebate}.
 Systems work has also proposed general multi-agent orchestration frameworks (e.g., CAMEL \citep{li2023camel} and AutoGen \citep{wu2023autogen}) that coordinate role-based collaboration, tool use, and iterative refinement.
-These approaches typically keep base policies fixed and invest additional inference-time compute in deliberation. \methodname{} instead trains policies to \emph{use} peer's successful hint traces, and failed models are optimized to recover under hint via an explicit rescue objective.
+Closer to our setting, MALT trains a sequential generator--verifier--refiner pipeline using trajectory expansion and value-style credit assignment \citep{motwani2025malt}, while MAPoRL co-trains multiple LLMs with multi-agent RL and verifier rewards over multi-turn discussions \citep{park2025maporl}. \methodname{} differs in its training signal: peer success on the \emph{same instance} is compressed into a hint for failed collaborators, and the rescue reward explicitly optimizes recovery on disagreement cases.
+Thus, \methodname{} is not an inference-time discussion protocol or a fixed role pipeline; it is an on-policy cross-teaching protocol that reshapes the collaborators' policies during post-training.

 \paragraph{Collaborative learning, distillation, and self-training with rationales.} Knowledge distillation and peer learning transfer information across models by matching outputs or training on teacher-generated data \citep{hinton2015distilling,zhang2018deep,furlanello2018born}.
 For reasoning, prior work also leverages \emph{rationales} as supervision via bootstrapping loops (STaR) \citep{zelikman2022star} or distilling step-by-step solutions \citep{hsieh2023distilling}. \methodname{} differs in two key ways: (i) peer supervision is generated \emph{on-policy} and \emph{instance-conditioned} (only when a peer succeeds on the same example), and (ii) learning is explicitly targeted to the \emph{disagreement set} via rescue bonuses.